Traditional Publishing vs. Self-Publishing: Exploring the Evolving Landscape of Authorship

 1. Stephen King, acclaimed author of numerous bestsellers, reflects on the traditional publishing experience: “Getting your book traditionally published means having a team of professionals behind you, supporting your work and helping it reach a wider audience.”

 2. J.K.
-Rowling, the creator of the Harry Potter series, once stated, “Traditional publishing can provide a level of exposure and support that can be immensely beneficial, particularly for debut authors.”
+Rowling, creator of the Harry Potter series, once stated, “Traditional publishing can provide a level of exposure and support that can be immensely beneficial, particularly for debut authors.”

 Self-Publishing: Empowering Authors in the Digital Era